onivaevents/graphql/Readme.md

 ### Context

 The third argument in your Resolver method signature is the Context.
-By Default it's set to `t3n\GraphQContext` which exposes the current request.
+By Default it's set to `Oniva\GraphQContext` which exposes the current request.

 It's easy to set your very own Context per endpoint.
 This might be handy to share some Code or Objects between all your Resolver implementations.
-Make sure to extend `t3n\GraphQContext`
+Make sure to extend `Oniva\GraphQContext`

 Let's say we have an graphql endpoint for a shopping basket (simplified):